ibm-cloud-docs/hs-crypto/prepare-management-utilities.md

 - Red Hat Enterprise Linux 8.0 and 9.0

+    1. To install packages on Red Hat Enterprise Linux and receive software updates, first register the system and attach a subscription.
+This can be done using the `subscription-manager` command.
+See [Red Hat documentation](https://access.redhat.com/solutions/253273){: external} for details.

-    1. Install the `pcsc-lite` package with the following command:
+    2. Install the `pcsc-lite` package with the following command:

         ```
         sudo yum install pcsc-lite
         ```
         {: pre}

-    2. Install the `libusb` package with the following command:
+    3. Install the `libusb` package with the following command:

         ```
         sudo yum install libusb
         ```
         {: pre}

-    3. Check and make sure that the `opensc` and `esc` packages are not installed.
+    4. Check and make sure that the `opensc` and `esc` packages are not installed.
 These packages can cause unexpected errors during the operations of the smart card readers.

         Run the following command to display all installed `opensc` or `esc` packages.
 Replace `<package_name>` with `opensc` or `esc`: